alex197925/basic-angular-form/friends-form/README.md

 ### Let's Do It
--[ ] In html file add input with submit button
+- [x] In html file add inputs for the: First name, Last Name, Email, Phone number  with submit button
+- [x] Add  select input for the languages